 Propagation is possible by division at repotting time.
 Keep new divisions warm and moist by covering the pot with plastic and providing reduced light until active growth starts again.

 Repot every year or every other year into fresh potting mix.
 Divide at repotting time.
+Repot your zebra plant in spring or early summer during its active growing season.
+Water it thoroughly the day before repotting to help lessen stress on the plant.

 There are many varieties of Calathea: